As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 Maybe Hillary Clinton just isn't a very good candidate.

-Well, it could have told them this and did tell them this.
+Well, it could have told him this and did tell them this eight years ago.

 Their system is structured this time around where it's going to be impossible to unseat her in the whole primary process.